 Landing your dream job is all about planning ahead and maintaining the right outlook.

 You only get one shot to make a good first impression.
 That is especially true of job interviews.
 You may have the best training in the world, and feel confident in your abilities as a healthcare provider, but you have a very small window to win over a future employer.
 As such, it's crucial you fully prepare and put your best foot forward.
-Here are six helpful tips to land your next job interview as a nurse, medical assistant, coder or any healthcare worker:
+Here are six helpful tips to land your next job interview as a nurse, medical assistant, medical coder or any healthcare worker:

 "You only get one chance to make a first impression."